Emoji Bumble Bee Mobile

 The Steps

 1. Trace the large mug or small bowl for the bee’s body.
-You can make a complete circle or leave a 2 in. gap and then form the bees pointer.
-You can also add it with felt later.
+Make a complete circle or leave a 2 in. gap, then form the bees’ pointer.

-I added the pointer, Naomi did it with felt only.
+I added the pointer on the paper; Naomi did it with felt only.

-2. Cut out the eyes: round, diamond, heart, rainbow, etc. and mouth.
+2. Cut out the eyes: round, diamond, heart, rainbow, or any shape you’d like, and a mouth.

-3. Cut out the stripes: thick, thin, or a combo plus the pointer.
+3. Cut out the stripes: thick, thin, or a combo plus the pointer, and glue everything on the forward-facing or side view bee.

-5. Draw 1 beehive shape, cut out and then trace 4-6 times before cutting out.
-Naomi chose to draw a few honeypots as well.
-Trace with a pen to define lines(not shown).
+4. Draw one beehive or honeypot shape, cut it out, and then trace it 4-6 times before cutting them out.
+Trace them with a pen to define lines(not shown).

-7. Glue the wings on to the back side: on the sides of the forward facing bee or together on the side facing bee.
+2. Glue the wings onto the back side: on the sides of the forward-facing bee or together on the side-facing bee.

-8. Cut 2 small pieces of pipe cleaner for the antennas and a few strings for the beehives/honeypots.
+3. Cut two small pieces of pipe cleaner for the antennas and three strings or one longer one for the beehives/honeypots.

-9. Use the toothpick or pushpin to create 2 large holes (push though & wiggle around) for the antennas at the top and 2 holes for the twine at the bottom.
+4. Use the toothpick/pushpin to create 2 large holes (push through & wiggle around) for the antennas at the top and 2 holes for the twine at the bottom.

-11. Lastly poke holes through each cutout, feed through the string/twine and knot at the end.
+6. Add the twine at the bottom, poke holes into each beehive/honeypot, feed the string through, and knot the end.

 That’s it!